wwang-chcn/ONTraC/tutorials/IO_files.md

 | ...             | ...      | ...       | ...     | ...   |
 | E16_E2S7_326412 | E16_E2S7 | Fibro     | 32990.5 | 14475 |

-- Cell_ID
+- Cell_ID/Spot_ID

-  The name of each cell.
+  The name of each cell/spot.
+It should be Cell_ID for cell-level data and Spot_ID for low resolution data.
   Warning: Duplicated Cell_IDs within the same sample are not permitted.
 In the event of duplicated Cell_IDs across samples, the sample name will be prefixed to Cell_ID.

 - Sample